coder3112/Mathematics-IA/non_affine.typ

     //http://www.songho.ca/math/homogeneous/homogeneous.html
     caption: [Each of the points on the orange line are equivalent in homogeneous coordinates.
-Source: songho], image("homogeneous_coordinates_example.png", width: 40%), )
+Source: songho], image("homogeneous_coordinates_example.png", width: 40%), )<illustrationhomo>

   Imagine projecting a 2D image onto a screen.
 Then, there are obviously X and Y dimensions of the image.
 However, there is also a coordinate W, i.e. the distance of the projector from the screen.
 If it increases, the image gets bigger, and if it decreases, the image gets smaller.

   The (X, Y) coordinates are Cartesian, and adding W into the mix allows us to discuss projective geometry.
 Hence, in this case we would have (X, Y, W) and these are the homogeneous coordinates.
 This will help us solve the problem of uniformly representing a transformation.

-  This is better than 3D coordinates for the following causes:
+  This is better than cartesian coordinates for the following causes:
   + Two different planes always intersect at a point
-  + A line and a plane (almost) always intersect at a point
+  + A line and a plane (almost) always intersect at a point The above two facts are used to ensure that one can change perspective using matrices.
+Indeed, later, when @projective_transform is considered, it is assumed that the two planes intersect at only one point, and the transformation rays indicated in the figure only pass through once.
+  Furthermore,
-  + We can represent cases at "infinity", which means our solution would be completely generalisable.
+  + It can represent cases at "infinity", which means the solution would be completely generalisable for any sort of scaling or distances without having to account for it additionally.
-  + They can often be optimised better on computers
+  + They can often be optimised better on computers, which while not a direct requirement, is beneficial, since the original research question arose out of curiosity for how image transformations happen on technology.

   === Converting Cartesian coordinates to homogeneous coordinates <convert_cart_homo>
   The generally accepted conversion norm is to set $W=1$ when converting, since the coordinate really remains the same relative to the plane regardless.